vossavant/css-styleguide/README.md

   The styleguide uses iOS breakpoints as a starting point because they are convenient and tend to cover most use cases, but you should not feel compelled to stick to them.

   Using U.S. Army ranks _maintains a relationship_ between the breakpoints (i.e., you can tell which breakpoint is larger or smaller than any other breakpoint by knowing your Army ranks).

-You could easily use any other scaled naming convention.
+  **Note:** If you need to add additional breakpoints, consider adding <a href="http://www.militaryfactory.com/ranks/army_ranks.asp">additional ranks</a>.

   <a href="#table-of-contents">⬆ Back to Top</a>